petrveprek/obircs/README.md

 *scribo* is simple and flexible logging system suitable for embedded C and C++ applications.

 Each *scribo* log message is characterized by its (optional) category and (optional) verbosity.
-To generate message content itself, *scribo* uses the same style as printf function i.e. `format, ...` with two additions.
+To generate message text itself, *scribo* uses the same style as printf function i.e. `format, ...` with two additions.
 The first addition is that the `format` may be omitted.
-In this case, only log message header (optionally followed by default message content) is output.
-The second addition is that newline (`'\n'`) is automatically appended at the end of each log message. **Category** is user-defined per-source-file (i.e. per translation a.k.a. compilation unit) string (see [Specification](#detailed-specification) below for precise definition).
+In this case, only log message header (optionally followed by default message text) is output.
+The second addition is that newline (`'\n'`) is automatically appended at the end of each log message.
+**Category** is user-defined per-source-file (i.e. per translation a.k.a. compilation unit) string (see [Specification](#detailed-specification) below for precise definition).
 It is optional and, when not defined, the default category `GENERIC` is used.
 There are eight levels of **verbosity** (from the least to the most verbose):
 `FATAL`, `ERROR`, `WARNING`, `LOG`, `INFO`, `DEBUG`, `METHOD`, and `TRACE`.
 Verbosity is also optional and, when not